dmarx/obsidian_vault/Ethics of Ownership.md

    - Immanuel Kant viewed ownership within the framework of universal law.
 For Kant, a legitimate claim to ownership must be justifiable under laws that everyone could agree to—a concept aligned with his categorical imperative.
 Ownership, in this sense, must not infringe upon the freedom of others.

 3. **Utilitarian Approach**:
-   - Utilitarian ethics, such as those proposed by Jeremy Bentham and John Stuart Mill, evaluate the morality of ownership based on its consequences for overall happiness or utility.
+   - [[Utilitarianism|Utilitarian ethics]], such as those proposed by Jeremy Bentham and John Stuart Mill, evaluate the morality of ownership based on its consequences for overall happiness or utility.
 This perspective might support or challenge ownership rights depending on whether they maximize societal welfare.

    $$\text{Utility} = \sum_{i=1}^{n} \text{Happiness Contributed by Owned Item}_i - \text{Happiness Reduced by Restrictive Ownership}_i$$